Process the Response

 def handle_response(response: InferenceResponse):

-raw_text = inference.result.raw_text
+raw_text = response.inference.result.raw_text

 # get the entire document as a single string